 Put a tablespoon of vitamin E gel and a teaspoon honey in a small container and whisk well.
 Use this as an eye mask thrice a week for best results.

 Our eyes are really precious.
 Hence, we need to look out for all the possible risks associated with any product we put in our eyes, and the same goes for honey.
 Let’s take a look at what you need to consider before using honey for eyes:

 - If you have any previous allergy to pollens and other bee-related sensitivity, avoid using honey in your eyes.
 It can aggravate the infection and cause temporary loss of vision.

 - Many types of honey can be fairly acidic (pH 3.4-6.1), so it can cause serious discomfort in your eyes.
 Hence, make sure that the honey you are using is not acidic.

+Hope you like our post on the various benefits of honey for eyes health.
 Honey can work amazingly well for your eyes, provided you take the necessary precautions and follow the instructions mentioned above.
 So, did you ever use honey for eyes before?
 How was your experience?
 Do share with us by commenting below.